mhbeals/scissorsandpaste/Individual MD Entries/1793-12-13_Glasgow Advertiser_371.md

                     apothecary, with medicine, &c. and four physicians to attend once a day.
 The remainder of the committee attend at the State House, receive information from the committee at Bush-Hill, and supply their demands;
-                    receive all sheets, shirts, &c. &c. at teh State-House, also keep a supply of ready made coffins to furnish as occasion required.
+                    receive all sheets, shirts, &c. &c. at the State-House, also keep a supply of ready made coffins to furnish as occasion required.
 Several carts are procured for the various purposes of carrying out the sick whom the doctors pronounce to have the fever, of disposing the corps,and for carrying provisions and other necessaries to and from the hospital.
 THere is also a house fitted up, and